Denk-Em/kStatistics/README.md

 eBellPol(n = 1, m = 0)
 ```
 #### Argument
-n integer, the degree of the polynomial
+n : integer, the degree of the polynomial

-m integer, the fixed degree of each monomial in the polynomial
+m : integer, the fixed degree of each monomial in the polynomial
 #### Value
-String, the expression of the exponential Bell polynomial
+str, the expression of the exponential Bell polynomial
 #### Examples
 ```
 eBellPol(5)